 Financial aid from different institutions is available for international students.
 However, there are a few key points to bear in mind if you wish to obtain a grant to study in France.

-- You can dowload the document “Funding opportunities for Foreign Students” (pdf)
+- You can download the document “Funding opportunities for Foreign Students” (pdf)

 You must be aware that you should start looking for funding and investigate the possible sources as early as in October, one year before you start your studies.

 The application procedures usually open in December, with deadlines as early as in January.
-You will encounter grants where candidates apply for funding directly and individually (e. g., government scholarships) as well as grants where applications are sent through the Higher Education institution the candidate wishes to be part of.
-In such a case, it is the institution accepting the candidate for its training that presents his/her application file for the grant (IDF, Eiffel).
+You will find grants where candidates apply for funding directly and individually (e. g., government scholarships) as well as grants where applications are sent through the Higher Education institution the candidate wishes to be part of.
+In such a case, it is the institution accepting the candidate for its training that presents his/her application file for the grant.

 Foreign Students: Prepare Your Stay in France

 Be autonomous and proactive!

 The main mission of the French universities is to provide an education of excellence at a low financial cost for the student.
 Nevertheless, the downside of this policy is that they offer very little personalized service to individuals.
 Foreign students must be autonomous in their endeavors to get settled in France and fulfill the necessary administrative procedures.

 Even though the PSE does not provide a dedicated service, students admitted to one of the masters’ programmes are welcome to contact the International Mobility Assistance Service (Acc&ss) at the Cité Internationale Universitaire de Paris before or on their arrival to receive support and solutions to the problems they are experiencing while getting settled in Paris.

 Successful candidates to the Master programme will receive, with their admission letter, all the details about this service.